ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 after calculate smooth normal  (printscreen of tutorial shader, not full version)
 ![screenshot](https://i.imgur.com/9Jnnigf.png)

-*The full version shader project will contains a few editor C# script, which can help the shader to produce correct lighting and perfect outline together.
+*The full and lite version project will contain a few editor C# scripts, which can help the shader to produce correct lighting and perfect outline together.

 What is NOT included in this simplified example shader?
 -------------------
-For simplicity reason, I removed most of the features from the Full version shader (deleted 90% of the original shader), else this example shader will be way too complex for reading & learning.
+For simplicity reason, I removed most of the features from the full / lite version shader (deleted 90% of the original shader), else this example shader will be way too complex for reading & learning.
 The removed features are:
-- face anime lighting (auto fix face ugly lighting due to vertex normal without modify fbx, very important)
+- face anime lighting (auto-fix face ugly lighting due to vertex normal without modifying .fbx, very important)
 - smooth outline normal auto baking (fix ugly outlines without modify fbx, very important)
 - auto 2D hair shadow on face (very important, it is very difficult to produce good looking shadow result using shadowmap)
 - sharp const width rim light (Blue Protocol / Genshin Impact)